asprouse/serverless-webpack-plugin/README.md

   }
 };
 ```
+**Note:** Some node modules don't play nicely with `webpack.optimize.UglifyJsPlugin` in this case, you can omit it from
+your config, or add the offending modules to `externals`.
+For more on externals see below.

-It's probably best to put this file in the component directory, this is also where you should install `babel-loader`, `babel-preset-es2015`, etc.
+Put this file in the component directory, this is also where you should install `babel-loader`, `babel-preset-es2015`, etc.
 In this case assume your component is named `foo` and your config `webpack.config.js` your `s-component.json` will look like:

 ```javascript